 circa 1950 BCE

 Senusret I, the original builder of the White Chapel, was the second pharaoh of the Twelfth Dynasty of Egypt.
 He ruled from 1971 BCE to 1926 BCE (1920 BCE to 1875 BCE), and was one of the most powerful kings of this Dynasty.
 He was the son of Amenemhat I. Senusret I was known by his prenomen, Kheperkare, which means "the Ka of Re is created".
-Senusret I dispatched several quarrying expeditions to the Sinai and Wadi Hammamat and built numerous shrines and temples throughout Egypt and Nubia during his long reign.
+Senusret I dispatched several quarrying expeditions to the Sinai and Wadi Hammamat and built numerous shrines and temples throughout ancient Egypt and Nubia during his long reign.
 He rebuilt the important temple of Re-Atum in Heliopolis which was the centre of the sun cult, including this White Chapel.

 Signup for our monthly newsletter / online magazine.